serious-company/vault-helper/README.md

 level=info msg="failed to request new Vault token Error making API request.\n\nURL: PUT https://$VAULT_ADDR/v1/auth/$ENGINE_NAME/login\nCode: 403.
 Errors:\n\n* permission denied"
 ```

-This might be because the app service account is not in a ClusterRoleBinding with `system:auth-delegator`
+This might be because the app service account is not in a ClusterRoleBinding with `system:auth-delegator` or check the `vault.security.banzaicloud.io/vault-path`

 ## Invalid role name